-The Board of Directors at its meeting held on 29th July, 2022 considered and recommended passing of the resolution at Item No. 5 of this Notice by way of an Special Resolution.
+The Board of Directors at its meeting held on 30th May, 2023 recommends the Special Resolution set out at Item No. 7 of the accompanying AGM Notice for approval of the Members.

 No member of the Company shall vote on such resolution, to approve any contract or arrangement which may be entered into by the Company, if such member is a related party, in the manner as prescribed under the applicable laws.